Why we love the Energy Rollercoaster

 Some children seem to have lots of energy - they like to run, jump, climb!
 Others seem to have a lower energy output and gravitate towards calm activities.

 This activity helps our tamariki think about energy levels and it’s a great way to for them to learn to notice and adapt our energy levels in certain situations.
-During times when we're spending LOTS of times together, the Energy Rollercoaster can teach us an especially useful way to talk to our kids e.g. "I'm just working right now, and you're having some quiet time, so our energy levels need to be at about a 2.
+The Energy Rollercoaster can teach us an especially useful way to talk to our kids e.g. "I'm just working right now, and you're having some quiet time, so our energy levels need to be at about a 2.
 Later we'll go outside and kick the ball around and can be at level 4."

 We'll talk you through it!